tuva-health/tuva/README.md

 ## 🧰  What is the Tuva Project?

-The Tuva Project a package that clean and transform healthcare claims data so that it's ready for analytics.
-Currently, the Tuva Project consists of the following 7 dbt packages, each of which is a separate GitHub repository.
-This repository is the main dbt package you use to run any one or all of the packages below:
+The Tuva Project is a package that cleans and transforms healthcare claims data so that it's ready for analytics.
+Currently, the Tuva Project consists of the following marts:

 - [data_profiling](https://thetuvaproject.com/data-marts/data-profiling/about): Runs data quality tests to check for common problems specific to healthcare claims data.
-- [claims_preprocessing](https://thetuvaproject.com/data-marts/claims-preprocessing/about): Groups overlapping claims into a single encounter, assigns every claim to 1 of 15 different encounter types and populates core data tables.
+- [claims_preprocessing](https://thetuvaproject.com/data-marts/claims-preprocessing/about): Assigns service categories to claim lines, groups overlapping claims into a single encounter,and assigns encounter types to encounters.
+- [core](https://thetuvaproject.com/data-marts/core/about): Builds atomic-level tables from the claims data.
-- [chronic_conditions](https://thetuvaproject.com/data-marts/chronic-conditions/about): Two different chronic condition groupers based on ICD-10-CM codes, one using grouping methodology defined by CMS, and another developed by Tuva.
+- [chronic_conditions](https://thetuvaproject.com/data-marts/chronic-conditions/about): Two different chronic condition groupers based on ICD-10-CM codes, one using grouping methodology defined by CMS and another developed by Tuva.
 - [pmpm](https://thetuvaproject.com/data-marts/pmpm/about): Calculates spend and utilization metrics for your patient population on a per-member-per-month (pmpm) basis.
 - [readmissions](https://thetuvaproject.com/data-marts/readmissions/about): Calculates hospital readmission measures based on CMS methodology.
 - [terminology](https://thetuvaproject.com/terminology/about): Makes the latest version of many useful healthcare terminology datasets available as tables in your data warehouse.
-This package is different from the others because it does not build healthcare concepts on top of your data.
 <br/><br/>

 ## 🔌  Supported Databases and dbt Versions